haved-jossain/3d-graphics-project/README.md

 1. 3D model of The Thinker - downloaded from http://www.123dapp.com/123C-3D-Model/The-Thinker-Sculpture/596136
 2. Background music - Sayuri by Nathan Allen Pinard (http://www.youtube.com/watch?v=RlZ4fba4rzs)
-3. Some of the functions were written by Prof. Dr. Willem Schreuder